Binnovative-boston/phystech/README.md

-# Physical Activity and Technology Challenge (PhysTech)
+# Physical Activity and Technology Challenge

-June 30, 2024
+The 1st Physical Activity and Technology Challenge (PhysTech 2024) will take place online at June 30, 2024.

 test test